-As of April of 2017,17 cohorts of refugees and Fritz Knoebel undergraduates have gone through this program.
-Fritz Knoebel students must staff a fine dining event held at DU and their employee selection pool consists of the RAH refugee students.
-It is up to the Fritz Knoebel students to develop and execute the selection, training, and performance management processes necessary for staffing the event, while at the same time guiding their refugee protégés through them.
-This experience immerses both the Fritz Knoebel and RAH students in a working relationship which requires the utilization of unique communication skills, patience, and a cultural awareness from both parties.
+As of April of 2019, 23 cohorts of refugees, immigrants, asylum seekers and DU undergraduates from the Fritz Knoebel School of Hospitality Management (Fritz Knoebel) have gone through this immersive service-learning course.
+Fritz Knoebel students must staff a fine dining event held at DU and their employee selection pool are the Ready for American Hospitality (RAH) refugee students.
+It is up to the Fritz Knoebel students to guide their refugee protégés through the application, selection, training, and orientation process.
+This experience immerses these students in a working relationship, which requires the utilization of unique communication skills, patience, and a cultural awareness from both parties.